frere97/Cannons/README.md

-# a two player games that you shoot a disquet with cannons to the other player base, made quickly for a test
+# a two player games that you shoot a disquet with cannons to the other player base